kilymax/Manga-Slicer/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Manga Slicer is a simple program which designed to slice images, escpecially a long one (so-called 'scans' that used to create a Japan comics).
-The program is also equipped with a pin code for greater security in private use.

 Input: user-selected arbitrary size image in png/jpg format